vinniedaboi/LCandCFsolutions/README.md

 Welcome to my C++ Competitive Programming Solutions repository!
 This project contains my C++ solutions to various problems on LeetCode and Codeforces.
 It serves as a resource for learning, discussion, and collaboration with the programming community.

 This repo will be consistently updated.
+Also note that not every solution will be here, just the solutions I will be doing moving on from now as I've done too many to be uploading everything here.

 ## Project Structure